 How to calculate your odds

-Let's assume all your outs are live.
-Let's also assume that if you improve, your opponent's hand will not improve to beat you on a later street.
+Let’s assume all your outs are live (meaning none of your outs will help your opponent make an even better hand).
+Let’s also assume that if you improve, your opponent’s hand will not improve to beat you on a later street.
 This, of course, can happen, but at this point, it does not enter our calculation.
-Now after the flop, you have to calculate the the probability of the turn and/or river card improving your holdings to best hand.
+Now after the flop, you have to calculate the probability of the turn and/or river card improving your holdings to the best hand.
 There are 52 cards in the deck, and you know 5 of them (your hole cards and the 3 cards on the flop).
 That leaves 47 cards in the deck on the flop, and 46 on the turn.
 Divide your outs by 47 and you have the percentage, or probability, of your chance of winning.

 For example, with two overcards and thus 6 outs on the flop, your chance of making top pair on the turn is 6 divided by 47, which is app.
 12,7%.
 If you want to know what your chances are to hit either on the turn or river, you have to divide 6 by 46, which is app.
 13%, and add the two percentages, giving you a total chance of app.
 26%.